janreges/siteone-crawler/README.md

 * `--headers-to-table=<string>`: Specify which extra headers from the HTTP response to display in the table output.
 Comma delimited.
 A specialty is the possibility to use `Title`, `Keywords` and `Description`.
 These are extracted from the HTML response and displayed in the table output.
 * `--crawl-assets=<string>`: Optional.
 Comma delimited list of assets you want to crawl too.
 Supported values: `fonts`, `images`, `styles`, `scripts` and `files` (pdf, etc.).
 Defaults to empty if not specified so no assets are crawled.
 * `--accept-encoding=<string>`: Accept-Encoding header value.
 Defaults to `gzip, deflate, br` if not specified.
 * `--timeout=<seconds>`: Timeout duration in seconds for the HTTP requests.
-Defaults to `10` seconds if not specified.
+Defaults to `3` seconds if not specified.
-* `--table-url-column-size=<num>`: Basic URL column size in chars.
-Defaults to `100` chars if not specified.
+* `--url-column-size=<num>`: Basic URL column size in chars.
+Defaults to `80` chars if not specified.
 * `--max-queue-length=<num>`: The maximum length of the waiting URL queue.
 Increase in case of large websites, but expect higher memory requirements.
 Defaults to `2000` if not specified.
 * `--max-visited-urls=<num>`: The maximum number of the visited URLs.
 Increase in case of large websites, but expect higher memory requirements.
 Defaults to `5000` if not specified.
 * `--max-url-length=<num>`: The maximum supported URL length in chars.
 Increase in case of very long URLs with query params, but expect higher memory requirements.
 Defaults to `2000` if not specified.
 * `--add-random-query-params`: Whether to add random query parameters to the URL.
 This can help in testing cache behavior.
 * `--remove-query-params`: Whether to remove all query parameters from the parsed URLs.
 * `--hide-scheme-and-host`: If set, URLs displayed in the output table will not include the domain.
-* `--truncate-url-to-column-size`: If set, URLs displayed in the output table will be truncated to the specified column size.
-Otherwise, they will be wrapped to the next line.
+* `--do-not-truncate-url`: Long URLs are truncated by default to column size so that the table does not wrap.
+With this option, you can turn off the truncation.
+* `--hide-progress-bar`: Hide progress bar visible in text and JSON output for more compact view.

 ## Other platforms